Wege an die TUM: Physik

-When registering examinations and to alocate them correctly in your study program, you should avoid the option "free registration".
+When registering examinations and to allocate them correctly in your degree program, you should avoid the option "free registration".
 Whenever you are only given that option, please register that way and let Maria Eckholt know.
 That may happen sometimes for new physics modules or modules from other departments, which we would then have to include in the curriculum for exchange students.

 Our grading system applies for most modules.
 However, student seminars and lab courses are only marked as passed or failed.
 If to transfer the credits at your home university you need to have grades, please talk at the beginning of the semester with the corresponding lecturers and discuss with them the possibility of getting a numerical grade.